-Finding it hard to concentrate?
+Are you finding it hard to concentrate?
 Getting distracted and letting your thoughts wander is far too easy these days.
-With so much going on both on our phones, on the Internet, and in our minds, in general, the toughest part of our days is usually the exhausting effort of staying focused.
+With so much going on on our phones, on the Internet, and in our minds, the most challenging part of our days is usually the exhausting effort of staying focused.

 #1 Get your energy out